fnf-org/TicketBooth/README.md

 **HelpingCulture** is an application that aims to make ticket and volunteer management for community events easier.

+The idea was originally conceived by Tracy Page.

 ## Getting Started

 If you want to contribute to the HelpingCulture codebase, there's a few things